*WARNING: THIS POST CONTAINS GRAPHIC CONTENT*

 A few months ago, Meleah was sent for all kind of tests and all kinds of exams.
 And that’s when Meleah learned several new medical terms, most of which she couldn’t pronounce, let alone spell.
 And then she was introduced to an extensive team of special doctors, working round the clock, in order to get a handle on these issues.

 Luckily, she found the worlds greatest General Practitioner, who oversees the other specialists while doling out Urgent Care and Vitamin Injections on a weekly basis.
-Meleah also has a Rheumatologist for Lupus, Rheumatoid Arthritis, and Sjogren’s syndrome, a Gastroenterologist for Crohns/Colitis flair ups, an Endocrinologist for Hashimoto Thyroiditis, and an Immunologist/Allergist for her intense anaphylaxis reactions to food.
+Meleah also has a Rheumatologist for Lupus, Rheumatoid Arthritis, and Sjogren’s Syndrome, a Gastroenterologist for Crohn’s Disease, an Endocrinologist for Hashimoto Thyroiditis, and an Immunologist/Allergist for her intense anaphylaxis and angioedema reactions to food, because she is allergic to all of the foods on this list.

 Meleah knows that was a whole lot of information in the paragraph above.
 And it probably requires at least one more punctuational period somewhere in there.
 Meleah also knows it’s a whole lot of information which probably doesn’t make a whole lot of sense, to people without autoimmune diseases.
 But that’s okay.
 Because that’s not entirely why she brought you here today.
 Except that it kind of is.